kevinslin/kevin-public/vault/proj.2021-08-on-writing.v3.md

 ![[dendron://kevin-public/proj.2019-06-cdk-all-the-things.outline#summary,1:#*]]

 **V1** comes after the outline.
-This is my version of the [[shitty first draft|r.thing.shitty-first-draft]].
+This is my version of the [[shitty first draft|res.thing.shitty-first-draft]].
 In **V1**, I add more details to each of the bullets and the overall structure of the article starts to take form.

 **V2** is when real sentences come in.
 I tend to start from scratch here and write sentences and transitions from the bullet points in **V1**.
 I will add titles of articles that I want to reference and leave a **TODO** for the actual link.
 In this version, my main focus is getting coherent prose down without being interrupted.
 If I'm stuck on the right wording for a particular sentence, I will leave a **TODO** there as well.